-Given that this tracking is likely to fold into the efforts set forth in this Implementation Plan (either under existing or expanded data collection), DHCS will leverage the current Performance Outcomes System Stakeholder Advisory Committee by expanding membership to include representation from managed care plans.
-This enhanced Performance Outcomes System Stakeholder Advisory Committee will convene in December 2013, and will be followed by a working meeting in April 2014.
-DHCS will discuss with the Performance Outcomes System Stakeholder Advisory Committee how best to evaluate health plan screening performance and outcomes, with a specific focus on processes for "informing, identifying, screening, assessing, referring, and linking Medi-Cal eligible beneficiaries to mental health services and supports."
+Given that this tracking is likely to fold into the efforts set forth in this Implementation Plan (either under existing or expanded data collection).
+DHCS has leveraged the current Performance Outcomes System Stakeholder Advisory Committee by expanding membership to include representation from managed care plans.
+This enhanced Performance Outcomes System Stakeholder Advisory Committee met in December 2013.
+The next meeting is planned for April 2014.
+DHCS will discuss with the Performance Outcomes System Stakeholder Advisory Committee how best to evaluate health plan screening performance outcomes, with a specific focus on processes for "informing, identifying, screening, assessing, referring, and linking Medi-Cal eligible beneficiaries to mental health services and supports."

-G. Risks and Barriers
+G. Risks, Barriers and Resources